lilianhabib/pe-projects/journal.md

 ## Lesson Notes
 * No lesson available today!
+* Day 1 of the theme challenge.
+Starting the challenge was a little overwhelming.
+I haven't done responsive layouts in about 2 weeks, so I was worried that I might have forgotten a couple of things.
+Thankfully, I used a boilerplate for my CSS and HTML so that helped save some time and jog my memory.
+I made changes to the boilerplate accordingly.
+I have done a few of these layouts and from what I have seen and done, it is always best to start with formatting the structure.
+I start with the header and move down.
+I also start with the smallest screen and adjust for a bigger screen using @media.
+The footer section was a bit more complex.
+I could have created a 2 by 2 grid with flex box but I decided to use display: grid.
+Grid was and still is tricky to navigate, but I decided to give it a try anyways.
+I set the grid columns and immediately had an issue.
+The issue didn't discourage me, if anything, it made me determine to find the solution.
+After about 5 minutes or so, the commas between the two values caused the issue!
+Those darn commas.
+Anyways, I finally finished step 1 - coding the structure and applying CSS.
 ## conclusion / major takeaways?
 * I was able to code my thing-a-day using PHP!
 Pretty cool and pretty proud of myself.
 It sounded like a huge task but got it done in a reasonable time!

+## 10.4.2022
+## Lesson 0100: CatchUp Day 2

+### Standup
+* What is one thing you learned yesterday?
+Yesterday, I attempted to recode my thing-a-day with PHP and it worked!
+Ran into some issues with the images not appearing but moved my php file to the same folder as the images and that fixed the issue.
+Overall it took a while, but I gained more confidence in PHP.
+I also spent some time going over the PHP challenges.
+I fixed an issue with my DeployBot and pe-projects folder.
+I started the layout challenge and finished the HTML and CSS.

+* What is something that was confusing?

+* Is there anything you are excited to learn?
+Today I am looking forward to completing the layout challenge.
+I will spend some time making it responsive for the different screen sizes.
+I am hoping to get on a call with Derek today to go over the code.
+I really like Chanelle's idea of completing a write-up each day, so that is what I'm going to do!

+* Blockers: None!

+## Lesson Notes
+* Theme Challenge Layout
+* Day 2 of the Theme Challenge.
+Yesterday I completed the HTML and CSS.
+Today I wanted to work on step 2 - making the site responsive.
+This look longer than expected because I kept having to make adjustments to the initial CSS.
+Lesson learned - make it responsive while coding the structure of the HTML.
+Before speaking with Derek, I looked over the code once more.
+I made sure the spacing made sense and the site was responsive.
+I ran into this weird issue with the inner-column of my footer.
+The box was condensed to the corner, which I have only seen happen when I do not make a custom element display: block.
+Stepped away from it for a while, refreshed the page and the issue was gone.
+Not sure what the issue was because I didn't change anything in the footer.
+I also completed my write-up for the challenge.
+Chatted with Derek, made some changes to my HTML, and then spent a good amount of time coding three sections of the page in PHP.
+Once that issue magically fixed itself.
+I chatted with Derek just to make sure my code was in good shape.
+I fixed my HTML structure so that my content elements such as <p> and <h3> were in a box (i.e. header>inner-column>module or section>inner-column>module or footer>inner-column>module).
+After making those HTML changes, I transferred things into Sublime and recoded the menu, article, and action sections using PHP. it was so daunting starting out with PHP.
+I did not know where or how to start.
+I went back to mini challenges I did throughout last week and I started with key:value pairs.
+From there everything slowly started to make sense.
+I showed Derek and removed all the "echo" and properly embedded PHP into HTML.
+I used the monsters adoption PHP to help.
+I'm getting more confident and starting to love PHP.
+I see everything as puzzle pieces.
+Anyways, on to day 3 - Research!

+## conclusion / major takeaways?
+*

+## 10.5.2022
+## Lesson 0101: TITLE HERE

+### Standup
+* What is one thing you learned yesterday?
+Yesterday I finished making my layout responsive.
+It took me longer than I wanted.
+I had an issue with the inner-column of my footer.
+The box was condensed to the corner, which I have only seen happen when I do not make a custom element display: block.
+Stepped away from it for a while, refreshed the page and the issue was gone.
+I also completed my 2 write-ups for this challenge.
+Then chatted with Derek, made some changes to my HTML, and then spent a good amount of time coding the menu, call-to-action, and article section in PHP.
+It was nerve wracking at first because I did not know where to start, but after reviewing some of the mini challenges from last week, it helped push me in the right direction.

+* What is something that was confusing?

+* Is there anything you are excited to learn?
+I am excited to research other websites and gather some visual inspiration for the site.
+I might also start the style tile today if I feel ready to

+* Blockers:

+## Lesson Notes
+*

+## conclusion / major takeaways?
+*